BigPolarBear1/factorization/README.md

 Update: Alright.. fixed the optimal coefficient range.. also need to add a few lines of code for graycode support in psieve().
 I'll do that next.. then the final task is optimizing a sieve region with the quadratic coefficients.

+Update: Approach in psieve() will do 70 bit fairly trivially.
+If I finetune everything.. probably push that up to 100.
+However, the by far biggest gains should be coming from optimizing the sieve region with the quadratic coefficient.. once I got that figured out.. hopefully it will give me a chance at factoring very large numbers.
+Since psieve() does not need a big factor base... as compared to normal SIQS.
+I just need to find ways to speed it up now and I'll have defeated the biggest bottleneck in QS (factor base size).

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>